emmercm/www/src/blog/restarting-resources-in-kubernetes-v1.15.md

 ---

-Restarting deployments, pods, or other resources in Kubernetes is a fairly common task, and starting with Kubernetes v1.15 there's any easy command for it.
+Restarting resources such as deployments in Kubernetes is a fairly common task, and starting with Kubernetes v1.15 there's any easy command for it.

-_Note: Kubernetes v1.15 was released on Jun 19, 2019._
+_Kubernetes v1.15 was released on Jun 19, 2019.
+See "[Restarting Deployments in Kubernetes Before v1.15](/blog/restarting-deployments-in-kubernetes-before-v1.15)" for the older method._

 There's a bunch of reasons why you'd want to restart a resource in Kubernetes: